Brown Sugar (D'Angelo album): Recording and production

-Musical style
+Music

 Born to a Pentecostal-minister father, D'Angelo was brought up to an early appreciation of gospel music, while his mother, a jazz enthusiast, introduced him to the musical complexities of trumpeter Miles Davis and the funk and soul music of the 1970s.
 In addition to old gospel records, these factors inspired him during the making of Brown Sugar, as D'Angelo drew upon his roots of traditional gospel and soul, and infused the sound of contemporary R&B and hip hop music to create a stylistically unique and soulful sound for the album.
 The album has been noted by critics for its classic soul elements and influences, as well as the sound of live instruments and organic grooves, which are reminiscent of the work of Stevie Wonder and Sly & the Family Stone.
 Its production contrasts the producer-driven and digital approach of contemporary R&B at the time of its release.

 The album's sound is prominently driven by keyboards, sensual vocals, and smooth melodies, while it evokes the work of such artists as Prince, Isaac Hayes, Marvin Gaye, Smokey Robinson and the Isley Brothers.
-The quiet storm-love song "Cruisin'", a cover of Robinson's 1979 hit of the same name, features a predominant string section.
-Along with the album's modern aesthetic and vintage texture, Brown Sugar also encompasses the sounds of the blues, gospel and jazz in a contemporary fashion.
+The quiet storm love song "Cruisin'", a cover of Robinson's 1979 hit of the same name, features a string section.
+Along with the album's modern aesthetic and vintage texture, Brown Sugar combines the sounds of blues, gospel and jazz in a contemporary fashion.
 According to music journalist Peter Shapiro, "Lady" uses "the jazzy hallmarks of bohemian soul to emphasize the singer's insecurity".
 Most of the songs on the album have a stripped-down feel, without complex orchestrations, and have heavy drum beats and bass lines, which are accompanied by electric piano riffs and minimal guitar work.
 Music writer Robert Christgau finds Brown Sugar to be "bass-driven rather than voice-led".